rsstdd/gym-tracker/database/DATABASE_DESIGN.md

 - **reps**: INTEGER NOT NULL

 ### 8. UserPrograms Table

-#### Purpose: Tracks which programs users are participating in and their start and end dates.
+#### Purpose: Tracks which programs users are participating in and their start and end dates

 - **user_id**: INTEGER REFERENCES Users(id)
 - **program_id**: INTEGER REFERENCES Programs(id)
 - **start_date**: DATE NOT NULL